-“Because there are now even greater demands on their limited resources, families are reducing the quantity, quality, and diversity of food they eat; borrowing from money lenders and accumulatng debt; sending children to work to earn money; marrying children off very young; not treating medical conditions because they cannot afford fees for health servcies.
+“Because there are now even greater demands on their limited resources, families are reducing the quantity, quality, and diversity of food they eat; borrowing from money lenders and accumulating debt; sending children to work to earn money; marrying children off very young; not treating medical conditions because they cannot afford fees for health services.
 Many face eviction from their shelters.
 The situation is likely to worsen as winter progresses.”

 Our cash assistance program is designed to help at-risk families survive the difficult winter.
 When spring arrives, we will still be where we are most needed, helping Syrian refugees and host communities in Jordan to recover from this crisis.